 According to general standards, the auditor should have adequate training to perform the audit, the auditor should maintain independence in all matters relating to the audit and the auditor should exercise due professional care in the preparation of the audit report.

 The auditor should state in the auditor’s report that the financial statements are presented as per GAAS and the audit report should express an opinion regarding the financial statements.

-The audit process generally starts from the appointment of auditors and ends with the issuance of audit report.
-The audit process is descried below:
+The audit process generally starts with the appointment of auditors and ends with the issuance of the audit reports.
+The audit process is described below: